 Read more about XACT Sverige here

 XACT Norden (UCITS ETF)

 XACT Norden (UCITS ETF) also became a Nordic Swan Ecolabelled fund in 2019.
-The fund is an exchange-traded index fund and Its objective is to follow the performance of the Handelsbanken Nordic ESG Index as closely as possible.
-The index consists of a selection of about 30 of the most-traded companies on the Nordic stock exchanges that meet the sustainability requirements of the index.
-The sustainability requirements of the index comprise both the inclusion of companies with high sustainability ratings as well as the exclusion of companies in controversial business operations.
+The fund is an exchange-traded index fund and Its objective is to track the performance of the Handelsbanken Nordic ESG Index as closely as possible.
+The index consists of a selection of about 30 of the most traded equities on the Nordic stock exchanges that meet the sustainability requirements of the index.
+The sustainability requirements of the index provide for the inclusion of companies with high sustainability ratings as well as the exclusion of companies involved in controversial business operations.
 A minimum of 75% of the total market value in the fund must be invested in companies that have a “Prime” sustainability rating in accordance with the ISS Oekom Rating Methodology.

 Read more about XACT Norden here